makerkit/next-tinacms-blog-kit/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+- Open [http://localhost:3000](http://localhost:3000) with your browser to see your blog
+- Open [http://localhost:3000/admin](http://localhost:3000/admin) to access the Tina CMS admin
+- Open [http://localhost:4001/altair](http://localhost:4001/altair) to access the GraphqQL playground

 ### Setting the upstream folder